Best Things to Do at the North Rim of the Grand Canyon

 From the North Rim Entrance Fee Station, you are still 14 miles from the actual rim.
 Continue driving the winding road through the Kaibab National Forest towards the Visitor Center area.

-The closest major airports are in Las Vegas or Phoenix.
+Major airports are in Las Vegas or Phoenix.
 Flagstaff is also an option.

 Campgrounds Near the North Rim